vesess/curdbee/README.markdown

 # CurdBee

-Ruby wrapper for the CurdBee API
+Ruby wrapper for the CurdBee API.
+Through this library you can peform actions on following resources:

+* Invoices
+* Estimates
+* Recurring Profiles
+* Clients
+* Items
+* Payments

 ## Installation